Surgeon General Says 'Toxic Workplaces' Take Big Toll on Workers' Health - NewsBreak

 Surgeon General Says 'Toxic Workplaces' Take Big Toll on Workers' Health

 FRIDAY, Oct.
-21, 2022 (HealthDay News) -- Just about anyone who’s ever dealt with a toxic work environment can tell you about the toll it takes on your physical and mental health.
+21, 2022 (HealthDay News) -- Just about anyone who’s ever dealt with a toxic work environment can tel you about the toll it takes on your physical and mental health.

 Now, the U.S. government is backing that perception up with some evidence.